Thursday, 24 December 2015

 the Stellar Union Coordination Service uses computers called Integrators;

-some Coordinators leave the Service to join the Nomads;
+some Coordinators leave the Service to join the Nomads, giving them direction and restraint without disrupting their spirit;

 the Nomads preserve knowledge after the collapse of the Stellar Union;